-This unit covers the skills and knowledge needed to prove the competences required to hand over equipment that has been repaired, or on which some form of maintenance activity has taken place, and to confirm that the equipment is now ready to return to service.
-Following the maintenance activity, the learner will be required to either set up the equipment and hand it over to another person to complete the required start-up procedures, or complete the run-up operation themselves, ensuring that the equipment is ready for operation before handover.
-This will involve checking that all the required equipment and safety devices are operable and correctly set and/or calibrated, and that the equipment functions safely and correctly to the required specification.
+This unit covers the skills and knowledge needed to prove the competences required to hand over equipment that has been installed or commissioned, to the appropriate person, prior to it entering service.
+Following the installation activity, the learner will be required to either set up the equipment and hand it over to another person to complete the required commissioning activities, or to complete the commissioning operation themselves.
+In either of these cases, this will involve checking that all the equipment and safety devices are operable and correctly set and/or calibrated, and that the equipment functions, safely and correctly, to the required specification.
+Following commissioning, and in addition to the above, checks for full operational requirements and production specifications, including run rate, are to be carried out before final handover to the appropriate person.